How can energy efficiency measures increase the value of my property?

 Energy efficiency measures can positively impact the value of your home.
 The constant impetus behind energy efficiency, the cutting of CO2 emissions and the spectre of climate change are all factors forcing homeowners and builders to strive for improvements in energy-saving measures continually.

 Cutting annual fuel bills for ordinary households in the UK, such action could be increasing house values across the country.
 The steadily rising energy prices are forcing many people to look for ways of cutting bills, and a home that is already equipped to deliver such savings will usually be very attractive to buyers.

 Evidence suggests energy efficiency measures are having a positive effect on property values

 The government is, in part, responsible for the drive towards domestic-fuel efficiency.
 Their Green Deal is helping people to make energy efficiency improvements to their home for a fraction of the market cost.
 Some householders qualify for free or subsidised energy efficient boilers, cavity wall insulation and solar panels, and that financial help is helping many property owners to increase the value of their home.
-Read our post on increasing the value of your home for tips.

 Rises in house prices make energy efficiency measures worth the expense

 On the face of it, ensuring a home is energy efficient is an expensive prospect.
 However, the full benefit of improvements in energy efficiency ratings needs measuring in the context of 10 years.
 A ground source heat pump, for instance, extracts warmth from under the ground and transfers it to a home’s heating system.
 At the cost of £9,000, this represents just £900 per year.
 With government subsidies and the subsequent savings on energy bills, this is a relatively small annual cost.
 Solar panels cost around £5,000 for the average house, and a biomass burner installed for less than £12,000.
 Compared to the potential rises in property prices purported by the DECC, the cost of these improvements makes sound economic sense.